Wuxia and Jianghu — Fairy Tale of the Adult World

 Jianghu (江湖) represents a world in ancient Chinese culture.

-Jianghu is the world that hermits and civilians live in, the complete opposite of the ruling class that includes royals, officials, and political rules.
+Jianghu is the world where hermits and civilians live, the complete opposite of the ruling class, which includes royals, officials, and political rules.

 Jianghu is a society of chivalrous martial artists, who behave and fight freely for their values and morals, and who could pursue justice and freedom without restrictions.